\documentclass[final, 9pt, onecolumn]{saucis}

 \section{Conclusion}

-In this section you should present the conclusion of the paper.
+In this section, you should present the conclusion of the paper.
 Conclusions must focus on the novelty and exceptional results you acquired.
 Allow a sufficient space in the article for conclusions.
-Do not repeat the contents of Introduction or the Abstract.
+Do not repeat the contents of the Introduction or the Abstract.
 Focus on the essential things of your article.

 \section*{Article Information}